OWASP/www-project-csrfguard/index.md

 <!-- rebuild 40 -->

-The OWASP CSRFGuard is one of the world’s most popular free security tools and is actively maintained by a pool of international volunteers*.
+The OWASP CSRFGuard is one of the world’s most popular free security tools and is actively maintained by a pool of international volunteers.

 Welcome to the home of the OWASP CSRFGuard Project!
 OWASP CSRFGuard is a library that implements a variant of the synchronizer token pattern to mitigate the risk of Cross-Site Request Forgery (CSRF) attacks.